quicwg/qlog/draft-marx-qlog-main-schema.md

 that they do not recognize.
 Tools CAN indicate unknown event occurences within their context (e.g., marking unknown events on a timeline for manual interpretation by the user).

+Tool authors should be aware that, depending on the logging implementation, some events will not always be present in all traces.
+For example, using a circular logging buffer of a fixed size, it could be that the earliest events (e.g., connection setup events) are later overwritten by "newer" events.
+Tool authors are encouraged to take this setup into account and to make their tools robust enough to still provide adequate output for incomplete logs.
+Loggers using a circular buffer are in turn reminded of the requirement of listing events in strict time order, as er {{time-based-fields}}.

 # Methods of Access